 Revision Date: 9/6/2005

 Proposals are prepared by the faculty members with the aid of the College Director of Research and under the stipulations provided by the agency to whom the proposal is submitted.
-It is desirable that coordination be obtained between the Principal Investigator, the College Research Director, and the Office of University Research so that all may be informed of the nature of the project.
-Faculty members should keep OUR informed about their preparation of proposals.
+It is desirable that coordination be obtained between the Principal Investigator, the College Research Director, and the Office of Sponsored Projects so that all may be informed of the nature of the project.
+Faculty members should keep Office of Sponsored Projects informed about their preparation of proposals.

 The Sponsored Project Proposal Review/Routing Form must accompany all sponsored project proposals as they are routed for signatures along with a copy of the funding agency's guidelines.
 The following steps must be followed in a timely manner during the routing process:

-Step 1: Faculty member obtains routing form and proposal number from OUR.
+Step 1: Faculty member obtains routing form and proposal number from Office of Sponsored

 Step 2: Faculty member discusses proposal with College Research Director.